-Deciding to rent a car in New Zealand can be one of the biggest favors you will do to yourself because it will make your journey truly unforgettable.
+Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your vacation truly unforgettable.

 Why?
-Because you will get a lot of freedom and flexibility!
-You will be able to get anywhere you want, won’t need to worry about the car’s maintenance and you will have plenty of choices for all budgets.
+Because you will have a lot of freedom and flexibility!
+You will be able to get anywhere you want to go, you won’t need to worry about the car’s maintenance and you will have plenty of choices for all types of budgets.

-If you made up your mind, let’s now talk about some important things you should consider before renting a car in New Zealand:
+If you’ve made up your mind, let’s now talk about some important things you should consider before renting a car in New Zealand:

 - 1. In New Zealand you have to drive on the left